French battleship Suffren: Dardanelles Campaign

 Suffren returned to the Dardanelles on 9 January 1915 and resumed her role as the flagship of the squadron.
 She bombarded the Ottoman fort of Kum Kale, on the Asiatic side of the strait on 19 February.
 Bouvet assisted Suffren by sending firing corrections via radio while Gaulois provided counter-battery fire to suppress the Ottoman coastal artillery.
 Late in the day the British predreadnought HMS Vengeance was bombarding the fort at Orhaniye Tepe on the Asiatic side of the strait and began taking heavy fire as she approached the fort.
 The battlecruiser HMS Inflexible attempted to suppress the coastal artillery to allow Vengeance to extricate herself, but was unsuccessful.
 Suffren and Gaulois had to combine their fire with that of Inflexible before Vengeance could successfully withdraw.
 Suffren fired thirty 305-millimetre shells and 227 shells from her secondary guns during the day.

 Suffren also participated in a more limited way in the bombardment of 25 February against the same targets, but this was far more successful as Suffren and the other ships moved as close as 3000 yd from the forts.
 On 2 March the French squadron bombarded targets in the Gulf of Saros at the base of the Gallipoli Peninsula.
 On 7 March the French squadron attempted to suppress the Ottoman guns in the Dardanelles while British battleships bombarded the fortifications.
 Guépratte and his squadron returned to the Gulf of Saros on 11 March where they again bombarded Ottoman fortifications.

 They returned to assist in the major attack on the fortifications planned for 18 March.
 British ships made the initial entry into the Dardanelles, but the French ships passed through them to engage the forts at closer range.
 Shortly after having done so Suffren was under heavy fire and was struck no less than 14 times in 15 minutes.
 Most did no significant damage, including a 24 cm shell that bounced off the after 305-millimetre turret, but one 24-centimetre shell ricocheted off the port midships 164-millimetre turret and ripped the roof off the port casemate, killing the entire gun crew.
 Some flaming debris dropped into that gun's magazine and started a fire, but it was quickly flooded to prevent an explosion.
 Another shell punctured a hole 80 mm across in the bow which flooded the base of the forward turret.
-While the French squadron was withdrawing pursuant to Admiral John de Robeck's order Bouvet struck a mine and sank in 55 seconds.
-Suffren lowered her admiral's barge, her only intact boat, and rescued 75 men before she had to escort the badly-damaged Gaulois away from the Dardanelles.
+While the French squadron was withdrawing pursuant to Admiral John de Robeck's order Bouvet struck a naval mine and sank in 55 seconds.
+Suffren lowered her admiral's barge, her only intact boat, and rescued 75 men before she had to escort the badly damaged Gaulois away from the Dardanelles.
 The latter was taking on water by the bow and had to be beached on one of the Rabbit Islands at the entrance of the Dardanelles before she sank.